Doctor insights on:

 - Talk to a doctor live online for free

-- What causes peeling skin
+- Dry feet causes peeling skin

 - Ask a doctor a question free online

-- What causes you skin on your leg to be very sensitive?
+- What causes your feet to peel?

 - Talk to a dermatologist online for free